Bush's lead singer/guitarist Gavin Rossdale was born in Kilburn, London in 1967. He attended a private school alongside Shane MacGowan of The Pogues.

 Gavin Rossdale suffered from a number of medical problems when he was a kid.
 They included a burst appendix at the age of nine as well as spending a year in hospital with ear problems.
 He told US Weekly: "I lived in a room the size of a prison cell even though it wasn't a prison cell."

-Rossdale is married to Gwen Stefani, the frontwoman of No Doubt.
-They met when her band was opening for Bush on their 1995 tour and tied the knot seven years later and had three children together.
+Rossdale first met Gwen Stefani, the frontwoman of No Doubt, when her band was opening for Bush on their 1995 tour.
+The pair married seven years later and had three children together.
 On August 3, 2015, Stefani filed for divorce from Rossdale, citing irreconcilable differences.